 What accounts for the striking increase of economic inequality over the past four decades in the United States?
 Does it have parallels in earlier time or in other advanced countries?
 Has political equality increased too?
 Do Americans care about growing inequality?
 Should they?
 What might we do to reduce inequality?

 After an initial look at how we measure economic inequality, we will examine the evidence of its increase and set it in international context.

 This course is particularly recommended for students pursuing majors or minors in Africana studies, anthropology, business, communications, criminal justice, economics, geography, Latino and Caribbean studies, philosophy, political science, psychology, sociology, and women's and gender studies.
-It is also approriate for humanities, life sciences, and physical sciences majors seeking Core or elective credit.
+It is also appropriate for humanities, life sciences, and physical sciences majors seeking Core or elective credit.
 This course carries credit toward the major or minor in either economics or political science.
-Inequality can be used to fufill the Core Curriculum goals in 21st Century Challenges [21C] and Social Analysis [SCL].
+Inequality can be used to fulfill the Core Curriculum goals in Contemporary Challenges [CC] and Social Analysis [SCL].